-An ongoing, year-long project where I'm exploring the changing landscape of education in Maine as schools prepare students to reach the state's new "proficiency-based" graduation requirements.
-Over the course of the school year, I'm looking at the issues and promise of the new system through the eyes of students, parents and educators in a rural Maine school district.
+In the 2017-18 school year, I embarked on a year-long project to explore the changing landscape of education in Maine as schools prepare students to reach the state's new "proficiency-based" graduation requirements.
+Over the course of the school year, I looked at the often controversial new initiative through the eyes of parents, students, administrators and teachers on-the-ground inside a small, rural school district.

 A history of why Maine decided to adopt a revolutionary new kind of diploma -- and why many school officials are still worried about the transition five years later.

 Our first dispatch from the small, rural Oak Hill High School -- where "proficiency-based" education has led to dramatic change inside the classroom, but has also led to pushback and worries across the state.